Solidarity, not charity.

 South MS Rainbow Mutual Aid Fund was established with support from the LGBTQ Fund of MS and its sustainability is entirely dependent on solidarity offerings from the community at large.

-If you are an LGBTQIA+ person seeking assistance from the fund, submit a mutual aid intake form here.
+If you are an LGBTQIA+ person seeking assistance from the fund, submit a mutual aid intake form by clicking the button below.